kubewarden/docs/docs/explanations/architecture-2.md

 then any admission requests evaluated by that policy return an error.

-When Kubewarden has configured all policies, `policy-server` spawns a pool of worker threads to evaluate incoming requests using the Kubewarden policies specified by the user.
+When Kubewarden has configured all policies, the `policy-server` spawns a pool of worker threads to evaluate incoming requests using the Kubewarden policies specified by the user.

-Finally, the `policy-server` starts a HTTPS server, the Kubewarden Policy Server, listening to incoming validation requests.
+Finally, the `policy-server` starts a HTTPS server, listening to incoming validation requests.
-Kubewarden uses the TLS key and certificate created by `kubewarden-controller` to secure the web server.
+Kubewarden uses the TLS key and certificate created by the Kubewarden controller to secure the web server.

 The web server exposes each policy by a dedicated path following the naming convention: `/validate/<policy ID>`.

-This diagram shows the cluster when initialization of `policy-server` is complete:

 ### Making Kubernetes aware of the policy

-The `policy-server` Pods have a
+All `policy-server` instances have a
 [`Readiness Probe`](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/),
 that `kubewarden-controller` uses to check when the `policy-server` Deployment is ready to evaluate an [`AdmissionReview`](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#webhook-request-and-response).

-Once Kubewarden marks the `policy-server` Deployment as `Ready`, the `kubewarden-controller` makes the Kubernetes API server aware of the new policy by creating either a `MutatingWebhookConfiguration` or a `ValidatingWebhookConfiguration` object.
+Once Kubewarden marks the `policy-server` deployment as 'uniquely reachable' or `Ready`, the `kubewarden-controller` makes the Kubernetes API server aware of the new policy.
+This is by creating either a `MutatingWebhookConfiguration` or a `ValidatingWebhookConfiguration` object.
+In this context, 'uniquely reachable', means that all the policy server instances in the cluster have the latest policy configuration installed.
+The distinction, is a fine point, but is necessary, due to how roll-out of policy servers works.
+It's possible to have the same policy, on different policy servers with different configurations.

-Each policy has a dedicated `MutatingWebhookConfiguration` or `ValidatingWebhookConfiguration` which points to the Webhook endpoint served by `policy-server`.
+Each policy has a dedicated `MutatingWebhookConfiguration` or `ValidatingWebhookConfiguration` pointing to the Webhook endpoint served by `policy-server`.
 The endpoint is reachable by the `/validate/<policy ID>` URL.

 ### Policy in action